-There’s nothing else in Magic: The Gathering quite like the slivers.
+There’s nothing else in Magic: The Gathering quite like the MTG slivers.
 These bizarre beasts are one of the most unique original creatures in all of Magic.
 With their eyeless bony beaked heads, multiple whiplike tails, and single taloned appendages sprouting from their chests, the slivers of MTG are arguably even weirder than the Eldrazi.

-MTG slivers are also strange mechanically.
+Slivers are also strange mechanically.
 Because, in the game’s lore, these creatures operate as a hivemind, pretty much every MTG sliver card is able to give each other sliver its abilities.
 If you play a Winged Sliver, for instance, suddenly every sliver you control has flying.
 Sliver cards are popular with players who enjoy tribal decks because they are all designed to make each other stronger and operate as a team.
 One sliver is laughable.
 A swarm of slivers?
 Well, that’s a terrifying threat.

-The best MTG Slivers
+The best MTG Slivers are:

 - Sliver Queen